opennextjs/opennextjs-aws/README.md

 #### Server Lambda function

 Create a Lambda function using the code in the `.open-next/server-function` folder, with the handler `index.mjs`.
+Also, ensure that the function is configured as follows:

+- Set the `CACHE_BUCKET_NAME` environment variable with the value being the name of the S3 bucket where the cache files are stored.
+- Set the `CACHE_BUCKET_KEY_PREFIX` environment variable if the cache files are uploaded to a subfolder in the S3 bucket.
+The value is the path to the folder.
+This is optional.
+- Set the `CACHE_BUCKET_REGION` environment variable with the value being the region of the S3 bucket.
+- Set the `REVALIDATION_QUEUE_URL` environment variable with the value being the URL of the revalidation queue.
+- Set the `REVALIDATION_QUEUE_REGION` environment variable with the value being the region of the revalidation queue.
+- Grant `s3:GetObject`, `s3:PutObject`, and `s3:ListObjects` permission.
+- Grant `sqs:SendMessage` permission.

 This function handles all other types of requests from the Next.js app, including Server-side Rendering (SSR) requests and API requests.
 OpenNext builds the Next.js app in **standalone** mode.
 The standalone mode generates a `.next` folder containing the **NextServer** class that handles requests and a `node_modules` folder with **all the dependencies** needed to run the `NextServer`.
 The structure looks like this: